laravel/docs/queues.md

 <a name="chain-failures"></a>
 #### Chain Failures

 When chaining jobs, you may use the `catch` method to specify a closure that should be invoked if a job within the chain fails.
-The given callback will receive the exception instance that caused the job failure:
+The given callback will receive the `Throwable` instance that caused the job failure:

     use Illuminate\Support\Facades\Bus;
     use Throwable;